blinskey/greek-reference-database-creator/README.md

 available for viewing and download at http://www.perseus.tufts.edu/hopper/.
 I have made a number of corrections to the original text.

+For convenience, a copy of the text with the typographical corrections applied in this repository, sans whitespace changes, may be obtained from a [separate repository][middle-liddell].

 The project also includes the text of *Overview of Greek Syntax*, by Jeffrey A.
 Rydberg-Cox.
 Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
 Original version available for viewing and download at